D-Bits/Danabases-Blog/content/posts/2020-1-16-MigratingDataPython.md

 a couple reasons: 1) I saw it as a valuable learning experience for, and 2) I also found it be a practical solution as well.

-### The Goal
+## The Goal

 The ultimate goal of this was to create a simple, interactive way of extracting data from individual tables on my local instance of PostgreSQL, and loading them into an AWS RDS Postgres instance.
 Ideally, I wanted to implement a solution that provided the best possible balance between simplicity and performance.
-Utimately, the packages that I relied on the most for this task were *psycopg2*, and *Pandas*.
+Ultimately, the packages that I relied on the most for this task were *psycopg2*, and *Pandas*.

-### Implementation
+## Implementation

 The function I wrote to perform this task consisted of the following key steps: